 Other than certain contractual arrangements listed above, the Company does not have any off-balance sheet arrangements that have or are reasonably likely to have a material current or future effect on its financial condition, changes in financial condition, revenue or expenses, results of operations, liquidity, capital expenditures or capital resources.
-For additional information see Note 16: Commitments and Contingencies in Redbox's Notes to Consolidated Financial Statements and Note 13: Commitments and Contingencies in Redbox's Notes to Condensed Consolidated Financial Statements included elsewhere in this registration statement.
+For additional information see Note 16: Commitments and Contingencies in Redbox's Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.